GENL 097 — New Student Seminar (Area 1.1) (1 credit)

 GENL 118 — Art for Social Change: Intersections of Art, Identity, and Advocacy (HECUA) (Area 1.2) (16 credits)

-This HECUA program is an interdisciplinary study of the role of art and the artist in working for social justice, and an exploration of art, culture, and identity.
-Students meet Twin Cities artists, activists, private and public arts funders, and politicians, and examine the role of art in advocating for social change.
-Professional internships provide direct access to the arts community.
-Courses include: Creating Social Change: Art and Culture in Political, Social, and Historical Context (4 cr); Arts Praxis (4 cr); and Integration Seminar and Internship (8 cr).
+The role of art and the artist in working for social justice, and an exploration of the relationship between art, culture, and identity.
+Students meet Twin Cities artists, activists, private and public arts funders, and politicians.
 Offered Every Spring Semester.

 GENL 119 — Inequality in America: Policy, Community, and the Politics of Empowerment (HECUA)(Area 3.3) (16 credits)